squidmarks/js_mzml/README.md

 General information on how to decode mzML files also comes from [here](http://www.bryanesmith.com/docs/reading-binary-data-mzml/).

----
-Please take note that I am planning on some major improvements.
-The file is currently read via a filestream, but the spectra are returned in a single object.
-As I have time in the coming future, I am going to add in a generator function to stream back the spectra as the file is read.
-The idea is to keep RAM usage low.
-I plan on keeping all the current functionality, but please be aware that this module will be undergoing active development.
----

 ## Usage
 js-mzML is installed with ```npm install -s js-mzml```